Noise-induced survival resonances during fractional killing of cell populations: Alternative approximation through transient behaviour of the survival probability

 \subsection{Stochastic resonance behaviour of noise-induced resonances}

-We conclude by discussing the role of noise-induced survival resonances in relation to the phenomenon of stochastic resonances.
-To do so, we study the relationship between noise-induced jumps ($\psurv$) and the noise affecting division times.
-Using Eq.~\eqref{Delta_n}, we label the jump at the main resonance of the survival probability ($\psurv^{I}$) as $\Delta_1(T,\md)=\Delta$ as:
+We conclude by discussing the relation of noise-induced survival resonances and stochastic resonance.
+To this end, we study the relationship between noise-induced jumps in $\psurv$ and the noise affecting division times.
+The magnitude $\Delta$ of the first resonance peak of the survival probability can be approximated by the corresponding magnitude in the survival probability of the first generation.
+Based on Eq.~\eqref{1-st}, we find:

-From the latter equation we obtain the output-performance ($\Delta$) versus the input noise magnitude ($CV^2_{\g}$) in the case of $\Gamma$-distributed division times, see Fig.~\ref{stochastic_res}.
+In Fig.~\ref{stochastic_res} we use this equation to quantify the output-performance ($\Delta$) versus the input noise magnitude ($CV^2_{\g}$) for $\Gamma$-distributed division times.
 We observe that, for specific values of $\md$, the jump height displays a non-monotonic dependence on $\cvg$.
-This peaked behaviour shown in Fig.~\ref{stochastic_res} matches an increase in the signal-to-noise ratio with the noise intensity associated with stochastic resonance.
+The peaks indicate an increase in the signal-to-noise ratio with the noise intensity, which is the signature of stochastic resonance.